bordjoski/zkp-fsh/README.md

 #### The library is made as a proof of concept only and it was not reviewed by anyone.
 Not ment to be used in production enviroment.

-Helper methods and proof of concept library enabling user to prove identity without compromising the password and without shared or public keys.\
+Helper methods and proof of concept library enabling user to authenticate without compromising the password and without shared or public keys.\
 Implements non-interactive random oracle access method for Zero Knowladge Proof - Fiat-Shamir heruistic.

 ### Password based authentication system